Unlocking the Power of C++ Templates

 Defining a Class Member Outside the Class Template

-If you need to define a function outside the class template, you can do so using the following syntax: template <class T> ReturnType ClassName<T>::functionName() {... }.
+If you need to define a function outside the class template, you can do so using the following syntax: template <typename T> ReturnType ClassName<T>::functionName() {... }.
 This is necessary to specify the template parameter T again.

 Example 2: Building a Simple Calculator Using Class Templates